browserengineering/book/book/accessibility.md

 focus indicator could be ugly, or distracting.
 Implement a similar heuristic.
 Clicking on a button should focus it, but not show a focus indicator.
-(Test this on [a page with](examples/example14-focus.html) a button is placed outside a form, so clicking the button doesn't navigate to a new page.)
+(Test this on [a page with](examples/example14-focus.html) a button placed outside a form, so clicking the button doesn't navigate to a new page.)
 But both clicking on and tabbing to an input element should show a focus ring.

-Also support for the [`:focus-visible` pseudo-class][focus-visible].
+Also add support for the [`:focus-visible` pseudo-class][focus-visible].
 This applies only if the element is focused *and* the browser would have drawn a focus ring (the focus ring would have been *visible*, hence the name).
 This lets custom widgets change focus ring styling